steaward/Chameleon/README.md

 #### Major list of to-dos:
-- Learn how to train the ML model.
+- Started: OpenCV image processing
+       - Allow recordings to look for specific objects
        - Draw boxes over the found objects in the windows form.
-- Allow recordings to look for specific objects
-- Automate response to objects.
+       - Automate response to objects (click on found objects)